Parsl/parsl/docs/devguide/roadmap.rst

 ===================

 .. note::
-   This roadmap has not been current since version 0.7.0, and does not reflect changes in direction and funding since that time.
+   This roadmap has not been current since version 0.9.0 in 2019, and does not reflect changes in project direction then.
 For this reason, this roadmap is marked as historical.

 Before diving into the roadmap, a quick retrospective look at the evolution of workflow